-The system developed because it helped ensure financial stability.
-After a series of oil shortages (largely caused by instability in the Middle East) during the 1970s paralyzed the world economy, the US agreed to protect Saudi Arabia and its large oil fields, in order to prevent another energy crisis.
+The system was developed because it helped ensure financial stability.
+After a series of oil shortages (largely caused by instability in the Middle East) during the 1970s paralyzed the world economy, the U.S. agreed to protect Saudi Arabia and its large oil fields, in order to prevent another energy crisis.

 We are also at a time in American politics where the next debt ceiling crisis could instigate major chaos.
 Debt to GDP ratio has climbed significantly since the 1970s, and being able to easily borrow money hasn’t always resulted in the best decisions.
 Instead of looking at ways to ensure cheap credit, most Americans want to explore methods that will help reduce the national debt.
 Politicians can either heed their call, or risk being run out of office.

-If you’ve read this far and still think I am typing this with a tin-foil hat, a more simple explanation for the creation of the petrodollar (and the status of the USD as the world’s reserve currency) reads as follows: “The fact that most world trade is designated in dollars does not make the US strong.
-Rather, the strength of the US economy leads people to designate trade in dollars.
-The very humdrum aim is to reduce risks of currency fluctuations.
+If you’ve read this far and still think I am typing this with a tin-foil hat, a more simple explanation for the creation of the petrodollar (and the status of the U.S. dollar as the world’s reserve currency) reads as follows: “The fact that most world trade is designated in dollars does not make the U.S. strong.
+Rather, the strength of the U.S. economy leads people to designate trade in dollars.
+The very humdrum aim is to reduce the risks of currency fluctuations.
 No conspiracy theory is needed to explain this.”

 There are other alternatives, like digital currencies, which are gaining attention in media and financial circles.
 Bitcoin, the most famous digital currency, went public in 2009.
 It is a crypto-currency that operates outside the jurisdiction of central banks, using cryptography to secure the exchange of digital information (unique to each transaction) and control the creation of new units.
-The digital information, is valued by the market, and can be used to purchase goods and services.
+Digital information is valued by the market and can be used to purchase goods and services.